 ACT 1: The Roman forum, morning.
 (27.5 minutes)

-14, 16, 21, 25: The opening scene is an interesting example of through composed recitative.
-A child polenta seller sings a dim sales pitch, joined in competition by an adult soprano florist.
+12, 16, 23, 26: The opening scene (12 minutes long) consists of a series of vignettes, none of them particularly noteworthy, but scenic: A child polenta seller sings a dim sales pitch, joined in competition by an adult soprano florist.
+An opening theme on the double basses (later taken up by most of the strings) is repeated continuously for the first five minutes or so.
 Then there is some mild oboe/clarinet/bassoon work, all mildly agreeable but none of it all that eventful really but it is serviceable enough.
+An elderly Christian man shows up.
 Some citizens talk amongst themselves about Valerio Rustico, the tribune, and how Hispo, one of their number is going to denounce the lot of them for a reason that isn’t given.
 We then get some mild fanfare, the sort of thing we would expect from an opera set in Ancient Rome as a messenger arrives telling everyone that Nero is opening a new temple to Minerva.
-The chorus does its thing effectively enough, if at times it is ornery as there are also reports of Christians arriving in the city.
-There aren’t any real events until a female chorus brings on a religious procession * which is then protested by an elderly Christian man who is laughter at and attacked by the crowd of worshipers *.
-Servilia herself comes on trying to stop the attack.
+The chorus does its thing effectively enough, if at times it is ornery as there are also reports of Christians arriving in the city, specifically in the catacombs.
+There aren’t any real events until a rather nice orchestral passage as Servilia enters silently and is admired by some men, immediately followed by a female chorus, a religious procession for Minerva * (a positive shift in the quality of the music occurs and lasts for about three and a half minutes) which is then protested by the elderly Christian man who is laughter at and attacked by the crowd of worshipers for toppling a statue of Minerva, which shatters *.
+Servilia herself comes on trying to stop the lynching.
 Valerio (the tenor) ends up stopping the lynching of the old Christian and Servilia falls in love with him.
-Valerio’s accompaniment, although very Verdian, is also extremely bizarre with string instruments bopping and woodwinds chirping at odd intervals.
-There is a solo violin that gets all romantic.
-The old Christian returns with another hymn like number as the curtain falls and polite applause is rendered.
+Valerio’s accompaniment *, although very Verdian, is also extremely bizarre with string instruments bopping and woodwinds chirping at odd intervals.
+The chorus of furious citizens is ornery.
+There is a solo violin that gets all romantic (it is a leitmotif representing the love of Servilia for Valerio as they gaze at each other as she departs).
+The old Christian returns with another hymn like number * as he is taken away to be eaten by lions and the curtain falls.

 0, 12: A fugitive prelude * is followed by a serviceable but musically uninteresting recitative about Messalina of all people.
 It is just senatorial intrigue (something about Valerio’s name being struck from the lists and a group conspiracy against Rome) until the dinner begins.
 The music is all serviceable and okay in itself but there is nothing eventful (as usual).
 The reading of the lists by Egnazio has one solidly good tune * which gets repeated over and over from the orchestra.